 Sometimes there isn’t a reason – it’s just the way chemicals are behaving in your brain, other times there might be a reason that’s pretty obvious, or perhaps you haven’t even realised it.
 If something upsetting, scary or stressful has happened to you, it can have quite a big effect, even if it happened years ago.
 Go to ‘Coping with common issues’ if you have been affected by things like bullying or if someone close to you has died.

 If you have been hurt or not looked after properly, or treated in a way that makes you feel scared or unsafe or you feel very unhappy or alone you must tell an adult that you trust, like your parent, carer, family member, a teacher, a School Nurse, your GP, a social worker or a youth worker or Childline.
 They will listen to you and talk through what can be done to help sort things out.
-Our Staying Safe page has more information.
+Staying Safe

 If you’re helping a friend who’s upset or facing problems, it can be hard to know what to do.
 You’ve already found this website which is a good place to start.
 Take some time to explore and see if any of the information sounds useful.